Doctor of Physical Therapy

 The Doctor of Physical Therapy program (DPT) program is located within the College of Health Professions.
 The program prepares individuals to examine clients with impairments that affect the musculoskeletal, neuromuscular, cardiopulmonary, integumentary or other body systems that cause movement dysfunction.
 Physical therapists then implement evidence based treatment programs that minimize these impairments, improve and restore motion, and enhance function and quality of life.

-3. Submit Graduate Record Examination (GRE) scores through PTCAS.
+4. Submit Graduate Record Examination (GRE) scores through PTCAS.
 Applicants should strive for GRE scores in the 60th percentile or above on each section.
 We use the highest score on each section across all GRE test attempts so it usually benefits the applicant to take the test more than once.
+All official scores are to be received on or before the deadline in order to be considered.
 Our PTCAS GRE school code is 7338.

-5. Submit two references through PTCAS: one from a physical therapist who supervised you in the clinic and a second from a professor or advisor familiar with your academic ability and accomplishments or from an employer if you have been out of school for several years.
+6. Submit two references through PTCAS: one from a physical therapist who supervised you in the clinic and a second from a professor or advisor familiar with your academic ability and accomplishments or from an employer if you have been out of school for several years.
+No personal references will be accepted.

-6. Complete all prerequisite courses.
-All applicants must complete a minimum of 27 out of 39 prerequisite credit hours prior to application.
+7. Complete all prerequisite courses.
+Applicants must complete a minimum of 31 out of 39 prerequisite credit hours prior to application.
 All prerequisite courses must be completed prior to matriculation with a grade of 2.0 or higher.
-A minimum average prerequisite GPA of 3.0 on a 4.0 scale is desirable.
+A minimum average prerequisite GPA of 3.0 on a 4.0 scale is required for consideration for the regular cycle.

 |Prerequisite Courses||Semester System (hrs)||Quarter System (hrs)|